Inuyasha: Inuyasha: The Final Act

-Viz Media released the series in two DVD or Blu-ray sets which included an English dub.
+In North America, the series was licensed by Viz Media, and the episodes were simulcast via Hulu and Viz Media's Shonen Sunday site in the United States.
+Viz Media released the series in two DVD and Blu-ray sets, which included an English dub.
 The first thirteen episodes, constituting the first set, were released on November 20, 2012, and the last thirteen episodes, constituting the second set, were released on February 12, 2013.
 The series began broadcasting in the United States and Canada on Viz Media's online network, Neon Alley, on October 2, 2012.
 On October 24, 2014, it was announced that Adult Swim would air The Final Act on the Toonami block, beginning on November 15, at 2:00 a.m.
 EST.